Deep Perceptual Similarity is Adaptable to Ambiguous Contexts: Introduction

-However, perceptual similarity has long been known to be an ambiguous concept~\cite{smith1992perceptual}, with perception of similarity varying between populations and even within individuals as the context or focus changes.
-This issue has not been addressed as metrics have struggled to keep up with human performance even on tasks where humans tend to agree and not change their perception.
+However, perceptual similarity has long been known to be an ambiguous concept~\cite{smith1992perceptual}, with the perception of similarity varying between populations and even within individuals as the context or focus changes.
+This issue has not been addressed as metrics have struggled to keep up with human performance, even on tasks where humans tend to agree and not change their perception.
 However, as DPS metrics push performance closer to human-level on these datasets, the issue of ambiguity is ripe for evaluation.
-Additionally, with the rise of DPL the performance of the metrics can be measured not only by adherence to human judgements, but also by the downstream performance of the models being trained with the loss.
+Additionally, with the rise of DPL, the performance of the metrics can be measured not only by adherence to human judgments but also by the downstream performance of the models being trained with the loss.
 It has already been shown that there is no strong correlation between loss networks performing well for DPS and them being useful for DPL~\cite{pihlgren2023systematic}.
-The many different image domains the context of the image collection and the goal of the downstream task might influence what ought to influence a measurement of similarity.
-For example, in medical imaging the different techniques of preparing samples may lead to significant differences in color that in other contexts might be indicative of dissimilarity, but likely has little relevance for diagnosis.
+The many different image domains, the context of the image collection, and the goal of the downstream task influence how similarity should be measured.
+For example, in medical imaging, the different techniques of preparing samples may lead to significant differences in color that in other contexts might be indicative of dissimilarity but likely has little relevance for diagnosis.
 In fact, DPL has already been specifically used to handle this issue of varying staining~\cite{sjostrand2018cell}.

-The issue of ambiguity in perceptual similarity raise many interesting research directions, some of which are discussed in Section~\ref{toc:discussion}.
+The issue of ambiguity in perceptual similarity raises many exciting research directions, some of which are discussed in Section~\ref{toc:discussion}.
 One of those directions regards the ability of different perceptual similarity metrics to adapt to varying definitions of similarity.
 Some rule-based metrics are unchanging and therefore unable to adapt~\cite{eskicioglu1995image}.
-Other rule-based metrics have hyperparameters that can be altered to fit the metric to particular circumstance, though the hyperparameters are typically limited in what ways they can alter the metrics~\cite{eskicioglu1995image}.
-DPS metrics on the other hand are based on neural networks that could theoretically be retrained to suit the particular circumstance the metric is used in.
+Other rule-based metrics have hyperparameters that can be altered to fit the metric to particular circumstances, though the hyperparameters are typically limited in how they can alter the metrics~\cite{eskicioglu1995image}.
+DPS metrics, on the other hand, are based on neural networks that could theoretically be retrained to suit the particular circumstance the metric is used in.